TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

 [TS](http://metaborg.org/ts/) is a high-level language for the declarative specification of type analysis that is complementary to the name analysis expressed in NaBL.
 In upcoming labs, we will use TS to specify MiniJava's type system.
-In this lab, we only use it to specify constraints for unresolved references.
+In this lab, we only use it to specify constraints for unresolved references and main class constraints.

 To start a new type system specification, you need to create a `.ts` file in directory `trans` or one of its subdirectories.